-- (9) Both the Polish authorities and the Commission project the general government gross debt to remain below the 60% threshold over the entire period under consideration.
-According to the Commission 2013 autumn forecast, the debt-to-GDP ratio is forecast to fall from 55.6% in 2012 to 51% in 2014, mainly as an effect of the announced transfer of pension funds' assets of 8.5% of GDP, before edging up to 52.5% in 2015. - (10) Since, according to the Commission's 2013 autumn forecast, the general government deficit in 2013 is projected to reach 4.8% of GDP, Poland is set to miss the headline deficit target of 3.6% of GDP recommended by the Council.
-Also the annual adjusted structural effort in 2013 (0.3% of GDP) is well below the recommended annual fiscal effort (0.8% of GDP).
-The bottom-up analysis of new discretionary measures complemented by an assessment of expenditure developments4, shows an overall fiscal effort of 0.2% of GDP.
-This falls short of the required additional measures of 0.4% of GDP underlying the fiscal effort set in the Council Recommendation and confirms that Poland has not implemented the fiscal effort in 2013 as recommended by the Council. - (11) In 2014, the Commission expect a general government surplus of 4.6% of GDP.
+- (7) The Polish authorities foresee a general government deficit of 4,8 % of GDP in 2013, up from 3,9 % of GDP in 2012.
+This is worse than 3,5 % of GDP provided in the 2013 update of the Convergence Programme and is due to a significant revenue shortfall of 1,2 % of GDP and an expenditure slippage of 0,1 % of GDP.
+For 2014, the Polish Ministry of Finance has projected a surplus of 4,5 % of GDP on the back of the planned pension reform, which in particular results in a one-off transfer of assets worth 8,5 % of GDP.
+In 2015, the general government balance is expected to become a deficit of 3 % of GDP. - (8) For 2013 and 2014, the Commission forecast is similar to the one of the Polish authorities.
+It also projects a deficit of 4,8 % of GDP in 2013.
+The deterioration compared to the 3,9 % of GDP in the EDP baseline scenario is mainly due to revenue shortfalls.
+In 2014, the general government balance is projected to be in surplus (+ 4,6 % of GDP) as a consequence of the planned pension reform.
+For 2015, the Commission is less optimistic than the Polish authorities and expects a general government deficit of 3,3 % of GDP.
+The 0,3 percentage points of GDP difference is mainly due to lower current revenues based on a lower projection of nominal GDP growth as well as higher government expenditure on intermediate consumption.
+The deficit targets are subject to implementation risks. - (9) Both the Polish authorities and the Commission project the general government gross debt to remain below the 60 % threshold over the entire period under consideration.
+According to the Commission 2013 autumn forecast, the debt-to-GDP ratio is forecast to fall from 55,6 % in 2012 to 51 % in 2014, mainly as an effect of the announced transfer of pension funds' assets of 8,5 % of GDP, before edging up to 52,5 % in 2015. - (10) Since, according to the Commission 2013 autumn forecast, the general government deficit in 2013 is projected to reach 4,8 % of GDP, Poland is set to miss the headline deficit target of 3,6 % of GDP recommended by the Council.
+Also the annual adjusted structural effort in 2013 (0,3 % of GDP) is well below the recommended annual fiscal effort (0,8 % of GDP).
+The bottom-up analysis of new discretionary measures complemented by an assessment of expenditure developments, corrected for expenditure over- and under-execution which is outside the control of the government, shows an overall fiscal effort of 0,2 % of GDP.
+This falls short of the required additional measures of 0,4 % of GDP underlying the fiscal effort set in the Council Recommendation and confirms that Poland has not implemented the fiscal effort in 2013 as recommended by the Council.

+- (11) In 2014, the Commission expect a general government surplus of 4,6 % of GDP.
 Thus, the headline deficit target is set to be fulfilled only due to the one-off transfer of pension funds' assets.
-The expected annual adjusted structural effort is with 1.4% of GDP in 2014 above the recommended annual fiscal effort of 1.3% of GDP. - (12) Overall, Poland has not complied with fiscal targets recommended for 2013, while for 2014 the targets specified in the Council recommendation of 21 June 2013 are forecast to be met.
-However, the Commission projection for 2015 expect the correction of the excessive deficit in 2014 not to be sustainable as the deficit is set to reach 3.3% of GDP,
+The expected annual adjusted structural effort is with 1,4 % of GDP in 2014 above the recommended annual fiscal effort of 1,3 % of GDP. - (12) Overall, Poland has not complied with fiscal targets recommended for 2013, while for 2014 the targets specified in the Council recommendation of 21 June 2013 are forecast to be met.
+However, the Commission projection for 2015 expect the correction of the excessive deficit in 2014 not to be sustainable as the deficit is set to reach 3,3 % of GDP,